AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-reports.md

    ![Reports tab](assets/view-prebuilt-reports.png)

 1. In the search field, begin typing the name of the template you want to find, then select it from the list of templates.
-You can also search the template list by prop, eVar, and event number. <!-- still true? -->

    Or